koodikulma-fi/mixin-types/README.md

 ### 9.6.
 Mixin TS helpers: `ReMixin<MixinClass, MixinInstance?, ConstructorArgs?>`

-- As of v1.1.1, there is also variant: `ReMixinArgs<MixinClass, ConstructorArgs, MixinInstance?>`
+- As of v1.1.1, there is also variant: `ReMixinArgs<MixinClass, ConstructorArgs, MixinInstance?>`.

 ```typescript